pmaglana/ad-users/README.md

 <h2>About this Project</h2>

-In this project we are going to create users which we will use to attempt to log into client-1.
-Hers, we will learn how to deal with Account Lockouts, Enabling and Disabling Accounts, and we will also observe logs via the Domain Controller and on a Client Machine.
+In this project we are going to create Users using PowerShell which we will use to attempt to log into client-1.
+Here, we will learn how to deal with Account Lockouts, Enabling and Disabling Accounts, and we will also observe logs via the Domain Controller and on a Client Machine.

 <h2>Environment & Technology Used</h2>